Pedals2Paddles/SoloBeta/README.md

 **Your solo should be in safe working order before you start**.
 It should not be malfunctioning or unreliable before you even begin.
 It must be up to date with the latest 3DR firmware.
 You cannot do this with a straight out of the box Solo.
 You must go through the full pre-flight update first on a new Solo.
 Once your Solo is up to date and working well, you're ready to begin.

 1. Load the py files onto the Solo's companion computer first.
 The four python files at this time are are `rcManager.py`, `shotManger.py`, `buttonManager.py`, & `px_uploader.py`.
 Use WinSCP, Filezilla, or other SCP/SSH application to put all 4 python files in the /usr/bin/ directory of the companion computer, overwriting the ones that are there now.
 Once you've copied them in, you will need to reboot the Solo for them to take effect.
+You don't need to keep redoing this every time you reset parameters or install new ArduCopter px4 files.
+These file will never change or revert unless you do a complete factory reset.

+2. Install the Green Cube in your Solo if this is a brand new install of the Cube.

-2. Load the ArduCopter firmware file.
+3. Load the ArduCopter firmware file.
 This is the .px4 file in the firmware directory.
 Connect with WinSCP / Filezilla / SSH and drop this file into the /Firmware/ directory on the companion computer.
 Then reboot the Solo.
 It will detect the new file on boot, and go into bootloader.
 Give it time as it does its thing.
 This process takes approximately 5 minutes.
 There will be lots of colorful lights and beeping.
 Once it is done, it will play some musical tones and be ready for your input.
 If you've ever loaded the old 1.5.3 firmware on the Solo as described in the forms, this is the same procedure.
 After a short while, the controller will reconnect to the Solo.
 Occassionally it gets lazy and both need to be power cycled to wake them up, which is nothing to worry about.

-3. After you've loaded the firmware, you must do a full parameter reset.
+4. After you've loaded the firmware, you must do a full parameter reset.
 Reconnect with Mission Planner.
 In Mission Planner's full parameter list, click the reset to defaults button on the right.
 The Pixhawk will reboot on it's own, with all the defaults taking over.
 After a short while, the controller will reconnect to the Solo.
 Occassionally it gets lazy and both need to be power cycled to wake them up, which is nothing to worry about.

-4. With everything on, connect with the 3DR Solo app.
+5. With everything on, connect with the 3DR Solo app.
 Run the turtle/rabbit sliders for speed and pan through their full range from slow to fast.
 These sliders make changes to the parameters.
 Running the sliders up and down ensure those parameters are set the way they should be.

-5. Go through all the settings in the 3DR Solo app (And Solex if you use it).
+6. Go through all the settings in the 3DR Solo app (And Solex if you use it).
 Touch every thing to set and verify everything.
 Do not assume these settings stuck from before.

-6. Once all of this done, you will need to do a level calibration and a compass calibration using the 3DR Solo app as normal.
+7. Once all of this done, you will need to do a level calibration and a compass calibration using the 3DR Solo app as normal.
     * Do the level calibration first on a decently level surface, such as a table.
 For each orientation, place Solo down gently, and let it settle for about 5 seconds before click through to the next one.
     * The compass calibration must be done outdoors and away from structures, vehicles, and other metal objects.
 This applies to any vehicle running any firmware, not just a Solo, and not just ArduCopter master.
 The Solo app uses the "onboard compass calibration" method, just like Mission Planner does.

-7. Once all of the above is complete, you are ready to fly!
+8. Once all of the above is complete, you are ready to fly!
 You should make your first few flights in a safe, open, and clear area.
 Start off low and slow.
 Run through the basics to function test everything.
 Make sure the Solo is operating smoothly, reliably, safely, and as intended.

-8. Enjoy!
+9. Enjoy!